jmiller-soft/continent/Readme.md

-﻿# Continent - VPN and file container with military-grade encryption
+﻿# Continent - secure VPN proxy (client and server) and file container with military-grade encryption

 ## Use cases